 A great way to put tenants off your property is to demand a big lump-sum payment before they can move in.
-This lump-sum is usually the amalgamation of:
+This lump-sum is the amalgamation of:

 - Holding deposit

-- Security deposit (six week’s rent)
+- Tenancy deposit (five week’s rent)

 - First month’s rent upfront